Deep ReLU neural network approximation in Bochner spaces and applications to parametric PDEs: Introduction

 for a given fixed right-hand side $f$ and a spatially variable scalar diffusion coefficient $a$.
 Denote by $V:= H^1_0(D)$ the energy space and $H^{-1}(D)$ the dual space of $V$.
 Assume that $f \in H^{-1}(D)$ (in what follows this preliminary assumption always holds without mention).
 If $a \in L_\infty(D)$ satisfies the ellipticity assumption

 by the well-known Lax-Milgram lemma, there exists a unique solution $u \in V$ to the equation~\eqref{ellip} in the weak form

-We consider diffusion coefficients having a parametric form $a=a(\by)$, where $\by=(y_j)_{j \in \NN}$ is a sequence of real-valued parameters ranging in the set $\UUi$ which is either $\RRi$ or $\IIi$.
+Partial differential equations (PDEs) with parametric and stochastic inputs are a common model used in science and engineering.
+Depending on the nature of the modeled object, the parameters involved in them may be either deterministic or random.
+Radom nature reflects the uncertainty in various parameters presented in the physical phenomenon modelled by the equation.
+For the equation~\eqref{ellip}, we consider the diffusion coefficients having a parametric form $a=a(\by)$, where $\by=(y_j)_{j \in \NN}$ is a sequence of real-valued parameters ranging in the set $\UUi$ which is either $\RRi$ or $\IIi$.
 Denote by $u(\by)$ the solution to the parametric diffusion elliptic equation

-The resulting solution operator maps $\by\in \UUi \mapsto u(\by)\in V$.
+The resulting solution operator maps $\by\in \UUi$ to $u(\by)\in V$.
 The objective is to achieve a numerical approximation of this complex map by a small number of parameters with a guaranteed error in a given norm.
-Depending on the nature of the modeled object, the parameter $\by$ may be either deterministic or random.
-In the present paper, we consider the so-called lognormal case when $\UUi= \RRi$ and the diffusion coefficient $a$ is of the form